Ttl/evolutionary-circuits/README.md

   tuple of two lists: simulation x-axis and y-axis values.
 Example:
   {'v(n2)':[0.0,0.1,0.2],[1.0,1.1,1.2]}.
 Should return a score that has a type of float.
+* timeout: SPICE simulation default timeout.
+This is raised automatically if default is too low.
+* seed: Seed circuits to be added in the first generation.
+All of the devices need to be in the parts dictionary.
+Can be a list or string.
+* seed\_copies: Copies of seed circuits.

 First you need to decide what components you want to allow and add them to the "parts" dictionary.
 The dictionary key is the name of component in SPICE, and the value